CLOSE

 IMG_5002

-Every camper since 1936 has their name on a cabin plaque in our Dining Hall (Kenly Hall), bridging the generations and it is one of the truly great aspects of Quinebarge that children see every day.
+Every camper and counselor since 1936 has their name on a cabin plaque in our Dining Hall (Kenly Hall), bridging the generations making one of the truly special aspects of Quinebarge that children see every day.